 Take a few minutes before you go to bed to write down the most important things that happened in your day.
 In addition to helping you to clarify your feelings about the events of your day this will also provide a great reference to help give you an overview of how your life is progressing.

 Give yourself the opportunity to vent every night before going to bed.
 If your thoughts and feelings of the day always surface before you go to sleep, use your journal and pen as an outlet.
+If you need writing prompts, try a mindfulness journal.

 Write about your thoughts and what happened.
 Try to give yourself some closure every night so that the mind isn’t keeping you up.